A woman on TikTok claims that ANZ banned her for life and closed her accounts just because she has an OF page. However, there’s more to the story.

 Other clients of the same bank have since come forward to provide light on the circumstances surrounding Myer Squats’ lifetime ban from ANZ bank.

 Sending unsolicited nudes using tech is considered “cyberflashing.”
-Cyberflashing is the act of sending an unsolicited photo of a person’s genitalia without their knowledge via social media apps such as Instagram, dating apps such as Hinge, or the iPhone’s AirDrop feature.
+Cyberflashing is the act of sending an unsolicited photo of a person’s privates without their knowledge via social media apps such as Instagram, dating apps such as Hinge, or the iPhone’s AirDrop feature.

 In 2019, the British Transport Police reported 66 reported cases – emphasis on’reported’ – but it is likely that there were countless more that went undetected.
 There have been numerous anecdotal reports of cyberflashing through AirDrop occurring on trains, buses, and tubes (and this is before the pandemic hit, forcing the nation to stay at home and spend more time online than ever before).